sumotoy/LiquidCrystalNewV2/README.md

 LiquidCrystalNew V2
 ===================
-<div>Version <b>beta 0.94</b> </div>.
-Finally a beta stage, but still buggy.
+<div>Version <b>beta 0.99</b> </div>.
+Finally a beta stage.
-DO NOT USE UNTIL 1.0 RELEASED (and tested)!!
+Actually tested and verified all istances with Teensy3 (all speed) and Arduino duemilanove,uno,micro,mega.
+Double chip HD44780 LCD's tested and verified in all instances.
+Not tested yet with DUE (mine it's actually broken) but looks compile ok so I'm positive about.

-First, have to thank a lot <b>William Greiman</b> and specially <b>John Rain</b> http://code.google.com/p/liquidcrystal440/ , they truly help me a lot to discover a lot of unseen things about coding.
+First, have to thank a lot <b>Paul Stoffregen</b> and <b>John Rain</b> http://code.google.com/p/liquidcrystal440/ , they truly help me a lot to discover a lot of unseen things about coding.
 I also thanks Tom and Limor and Paul, without their help this will never come to life.

 I wrote this library mainly for my needs...
 I have a lot of LCD laying around my place, mostly recovered by whatever, so I had to modify continuosly existings library because don't work with all LCD's.